 Notes: Peach, Raspberry, Toasted Coconut

 Nestled between Mt.
-Kenya to the Northeast and the Aberdare ridges to the West lies the Thiriku Coffee Factory in Nyeri, Kenya.
+Kenya to the northeast and the Aberdare ridges to the west lies the Thiriku Coffee Factory in Nyeri, Kenya.
 The factory belongs to the Thiriku Coffee Growers Cooperative Society, which is managed by nine democratically elected board members.
 Board members ensure that smallholder farmers receive advances for school fees, farm improvements, and emergencies.
 The factory manager is retrained every two years to ensure that proper harvesting and processing techniques are utilized.

 The Thiriku Coffee Growers Cooperative is Rainforest Alliance Certified and each smallholder has about 200 trees on their farm.
 The rich red volcanic loam soils maintain adequate moisture content with an average of about 45 inches of rain annually.
-This micro-climate produces coffee that is incredibly unique, known for its bright citrus acidity, full body, and blackcurrant flavors.
+This micro-climate produces coffee that is incredibly unique, known for its bright citrus acidity, full body, and fruit flavors.